lucas2179/api-nodejs-mysql/README.md

-# Api Nodejs with MysSQL
+# Api Nodejs with MySQL

 Test it using Postman.